 - Player 3 on average receives systematically more in the 1-treatment (43.85) than in S-treatment (35.84), which difference is significant.
-Hence explicit modifiers work for player 3: 'being loved is better than love'. - There are no treatment effects for players 1 and 2, but ... - Player 2 receives systematically more than either of the other players in the S-treatment (46.5 vs. 35.84 or 37.66), the difference being significant. - Same effect as in MSZ, who attribute it to 'framing effect' - We attribute it to the position of player 2 in the middle of the table on the screen: player 2 has two neighbours (1 and 3), whereas the other two players just one (player 2).
+Hence explicit modifiers work for player 3: 'being loved is better than love'. - There are no treatment effects for players 1 and 2, but ... - Player 2 receives systematically more than either of the other players in the S-treatment (46.5 vs. 35.84 or 37.66), the difference being significant. - $\hfill\square$ Same effect as in MSZ, who attribute it to 'framing effect' - We specify: positioning of player 2 in the middle of the game table makes him receiving twice more offers from two immediate neighbours (1 and 3) than the other two players who have just one neighbour (player 2).

 player# 1 2 3

 votes 3 2 2

-proposed shares Х У z
+proposed shares Х у Z